Is It Work?

 Robert Frost smiled, the sun glinting horribly off his right eye like inspiration.
 "If you do, I will write six more poems about them," he said.
 The neighbor looked at him with sudden respect.
 He took a step forward, and so did Robert Frost.
 Alive to a new understanding of each other, the two men kissed.

 Patricia Lockwood’s poems have appeared in the New Yorker, the London Review of Books, Tin House, and Poetry.
-She is the author of Balloon Pop Outlaw Black (Octopus Books, 2012).
+She is the author of a memoir, Priestdaddy (Riverhead Books, 2017), and two poetry collections.
+She lives in Savannah, Georgia.
 In April 2014, Patricia Lockwood was a featured writer for Harriet.